-From head to toe, there is a network of little tubes that carry blood throughout our bodies: our blood vessels.
-Our veins are a kind of blood vessel located close to the surface of our skin and carry blood back to the heart and lungs to be oxygenated.
-Veins are also where IV drug users inject the substances they use.
-Long-term IV substance use can cause damage to these fragile connections that play a critical role in our cardiovascular system.
-As a part of the recovery process, some individuals may hope to heal the damage done to their veins.
-While healing vein damage caused by IV drug use does happen, total recovery of the veins is not always possible.
+From our heads to our toes, there are thousands of miles of little tubes that carry blood throughout our bodies: our blood vessels.
+Veins are a kind of blood vessel located close to the surface of our skin.
+Their job is to carry blood from throughout our body back to the heart and lungs to be oxygenated.
+Despite their important role, veins are also a common destination where IV drug users inject drugs.
+Both long and short-term use of drug injection can cause damage to the fragile connections that play a critical role in our cardiovascular system.

 Drugs Used via IV Injection